hackerb9/halfshim/README.md

 ## Description

-After a user has keyed in Dwight Elvey's [BOOTSTRP][H89LDR] at the Monitor, send this shim program from a host computer over the serial port instead of H89LDR2.ASM.
-This program will read yet another program over the serial port and execute it, similar to BOOTSTRP.ASM.
+After a user has keyed in Dwight Elvey's [BOOTSTRP][H89LDR] at the Monitor, send first the QUARTERSHIM program from a host computer over the serial port instead of H89LDR2.ASM.
+That program will read yet another program over the serial port, ABSLDR, and execute it, similar to BOOTSTRP.ASM.
 The difference is that the next file will be prefixed with an HDOS .ABS header, which allows the data to be loaded into any arbitrary address and to be of any length.

 [H89LDR]: friends/H89LDR9/

 ## Quick Usage

-Send HALFSHIM.BIN instead of H89LDR2.BIN.
+Send ABSLDR.BIN instead of H89LDR2.BIN.
 Then send SOMEFILE.ABS.

 ## Usage

-After keying in Dwight Elvey's BOOTSTRP, send the HALFSHIM binary from a PC using hackerb9's updated version of [h8clxfer.py][h8clxfer]:
+After keying in Dwight Elvey's BOOTSTRP, send the ABSLDR binary from a PC using hackerb9's updated version of [h8clxfer.py][h8clxfer]:

-    h8clxfer.py -l -f HALFSHIM.BIN
+    h8clxfer.py -l -f ABSLDR.BIN

-After sending HALFSHIM, send an ABS file to start it running:
+After sending ABSLDR, send an ABS file to start it running:

     h8clxfer.py -l -f GACTAGA.ABS